elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step7.md

 * Send the request to create a flow and return the flow ID and slug that will be saved in `customersFlowID` and `customersFlowSlug` environment variables by the test script.

-`newman run collection.json --folcollectione a customer flow" -e environment.json --export-environment environment.json`{{execute}}
+`newman run collection.json --folder "Create a customer flow" -e environment.json --export-environment environment.json`{{execute}}

 ### Add Fields to the Customers Flow